 In assessing the applicant's suitability you should:

-• Ascertain if they have previously undertakena role in either an ASA organisation, othersports organisation, club or any other role that involved working directly with children.
+- Ascertain if they have previously undertaken a role in either a Swim England organisation, other sports organisation, club or any other role that involved working directly with children.

 At least two references should be obtained even if the person is known to the organisation, e.g. a parent, carer or guardian of a member.

-• If the current employer is not an ASA affiliated organisation or similar, then a reference must be obtained from the current or most recent sports organisation or club in which the applicant has been employed by or volunteered at.
+- If the current employer is not a Swim England affiliated organisation or similar, then a reference must be obtained from the current or most recent sports organisation or club in which the applicant has been employed by or volunteered at.